-- the named participant is included within the application form at Question B19. - the delegate via an additional Deputy Vice Chancellor, Research (DVCR)/Pro Vice-Chancellor (Research) or equivalent certification clause in RMS prior to submission (delegate certification). - A certification proforma is available on GrantConnect for obtaining written evidence for all parties excluding named participants as this is now captured in the application form.
+- the named participant is included within the application form at Question B18. - the delegate via an additional Deputy Vice Chancellor, Research (DVCR)/Pro Vice-Chancellor (Research) or equivalent certification clause in RMS prior to submission (delegate certification).

+A certification proforma is available on GrantConnect for obtaining written evidence for all parties excluding named participants as this is now captured in the application form.
+Certification is not required from employing organisations of overseas Partner Investigators (PIs) and any participant's current organisation which is not their relevant organisation for the application.